 We learned in Thing 11 that lots of metadata schemas exist to support different data types and disciplines.
 There are times when metadata created in one schema will need to be transformed or crosswalked to another so that metadata can been shared between systems and is more discoverable.

-- First look at this CSIRO record.
+- First look at this CSIRO record in MarLIN.
 It was created to comply with the ISO19115 standard for describing geospatial data

-- And the same record again as it was crosswalked for Research Data Australia
+- And the same record again as it was crosswalked to the RIF-CS schema for Research Data Australia

-Consider: What you notice about these schemas?
-Do all 3 records provide exactly the same information?
+Consider: What do you notice about these schemas?
+Do all three records provide exactly the same information?
 Or are there differences?
-Why can’t we have One Metadata Schema to rule them all, and not worry about having to Crosswalk?
+Why can’t we have one metadata schema to rule them all, and not worry about having to crosswalk?

 Thing 13: Walk the crosswalk

-Learn more: Try you hand at a crosswalk
+Learn more: Try your hand at a crosswalk